FaserF/ha-whatsapp/docs/automations.md

 ## 📨 Building a WhatsApp Bot

-To react to commands, listen for the event and check the `text` field.
+To react to commands, listen for the event and check the `content` field.

 ### Simple Command: `/status`
 {% raw %}